-The free platform lets you check the broker’s credit score, find the closest truck stop, available parking, weigh stations, fuel stops, trip planning and truck-safe routing.
+The free platform lets you check the broker’s credit score, and find the closest truck stop, available parking, weigh stations, fuel stops, trip planning, and truck-safe routing.
 You can use the Trucker Path app or the web version to find the load of your choice.

 When to use a broker vs. sourcing loads independently

 Outside of load boards, you may be curious to source your loads through freight brokers.
 In short, freight brokers arrange for the transportation of freight for direct shippers.

 With consistent ties to shippers and multiple load options, freight brokers can help kick start your carrier business.
 They also do the legwork and negotiation on your behalf with the shipper, which can help you focus on your job when you’re just starting or expanding.

 Building a strong relationship with your broker is critical.
 As with any contract or agreement, it’s also important to set clear terms with your broker and look out for any hidden fees or charges.